pingidentity/pf-authn-js-widget/docs/redirectless.md

   }
 }
 ```
-The `credentials: 'include'` Options attribute is required to make sure PingFederate's session cookie is handled correctly by the browser.
+The `options` attribute `credentials: 'include'` is required to ensure the browser correctly handles PingFederate's session cookie.

 ### `onAuthorizationSuccess` function
-This callback function is designed to return the result of the transaction to the webpage containing the authentication API widget.
-The protocol response is passed to this function as the first argument when called by the authentication API widget.
+This callback function returns the result of the transaction to the webpage containing the Authentication API widget.
+The protocol response is passed to this function as the first argument when the Authentication API widget calls it.

 Here is an example:
 ```js